Israel’s accessibility laws

 Inaccessible platforms can exclude a large portion of your audience, leading to lost revenue and other business opportunities.

-Choose Deque for digital accessibility in Australia
+Choose Deque for digital accessibility in Israel

 Regional experts